 Gene is a designer, researcher and programmer who specialises in computational design, digital fabrication in architecture and visual computing in computer science.

 In 2013, he graduated with a Bachelor of Architecture degree from Taiwan Tamkang University, earning the Best Project Award for Undergraduate Design Thesis and the Excellent Performance Award of Overall Academic Performance.
-In 2016, he obtained a Master of Science degree from Stuttgart University, Integrative Technologies and Architectural Design Research (ITECH), and his master's thesis titled "Assembly-Aware Design of Masonry Shell Structures: A Computational Approach," supervised by Prof. Jan Knippers (ITKE) and Prof. Achim Menges (ICD), was presented in the Pecha Kucha plenary session in IASS 2017 in Hamburg.
-During his master study, Gene participated in the computational design group of the ICD/ITKE Research Pavilion 2015-16, which has been selected as the winner of the 2017 ArchDaily BUILDING OF THE YEAR Award in the Small Scale Architecture category.
+In 2016, he obtained a Master of Science degree in Integrative Technologies and Architectural Design Research (ITECH) from Stuttgart University.
+His master's thesis, titled "Assembly-Aware Design of Masonry Shell Structures: A Computational Approach," supervised by Prof. Jan Knippers (ITKE) and Prof. Achim Menges (ICD) and was presented in the Pecha Kucha plenary session in IASS 2017 in Hamburg.
+During his master study, Gene participated in the computational design group of the ICD/ITKE Research Pavilion 2015-16, which is the winner of the 2017 ArchDaily BUILDING OF THE YEAR Award in the Small Scale Architecture category.

-Gene is a PhD candidate at the Institute of Technology in Architecture at ETH Zurich, where he is a research assistant in the Block Research Group and NCCR Digital Fabrication, supervised by Prof. Philippe Block and co-supervised by Prof. Stelian Coros.
+Gene is a PhD candidate at the Institute of Technology in Architecture at ETH Zurich, where he is a research assistant in the Block Research Group and NCCR Digital Fabrication.
+He is supervised by Prof. Philippe Block and co-supervised by Prof. Stelian Coros.